GRUMv2/Eng1Ass2Web/docs/deliverables/Arch2.md

-# ENG 1 - Architecture 2
+### Architecture 2
-- Jacob Tangye
-- Joseph Wipat
-- Isaac Williams-Mayo
+- David Lun
-- Hasan Syed
+- Alex McBride
-- Huzaifa Thakur
+- Harry Muir
-- Alex Worsley
+- Phyo Lin
-- Charlie Taylor
+- Sameer Minhas

 The above class diagram shows the planned architecture of our game.
 To create it, we used PlantUML, as it allows for the creation of diagrams that are easy to read, while clearly